 Also, be wary of small-brand laptops sold exclusively on Amazon.
 We’ve tested a few and none of them have impressed despite the seemingly overwhelming number of positive reviews from buyers.

 Argos often has good deals on individual laptops, so it’s always worth checking back there occasionally to see what’s new.
 Watch for ‘deals’ marked as ‘WOW’, as these can quite often not be deals at all and simply reflect Argos wanting you to pay attention to a product.
 Also look for pointers that say ‘great new price’ as we’ve seen in the past that new price can actually be higher than the old one.

 The best bet for Argos deals is to look for ‘clearance’ deals as these are normally genuine discounts.

-While there are deals on laptops year round, the best time to nab a genuine bargain is around the Black Friday/Cyber Monday season.
+While there are deals on laptops year round, a great time to nab a genuine bargain is around the Black Friday/Cyber Monday season.
 These days, this extends through most of November.

-Take a look at the laptop market in the lead-up to the sale, though; it can be advantageous to understand how prices change so you can make a judgement on whether a deal is really as good as it looks.
+Take a look at the laptop market in the lead up to the sale to check prices and weigh up your options – it's useful to understand how prices change so you can make a judgement on whether a deal is really as good as it looks.

 It will also pay to make a list of a few laptops you'd be interested in.
 That way, when the deals start rolling in, you already know what it is you want and don't get tempted in by other deals on models you aren't familiar with.